 For each hour a volunteer works a dollar amount is assigned, in turn that amount is used to release "matching" funds from the Federal Program on a 3 to 1 basis.
 In other words, if a volunteer gives us a $1 value in donated time, the Federal program will give the center $3.
 It is through these funds that we are able to operate.
 So, the volunteer and his/her donated time allow us to carry out our mission related to hunting, trapping and wildlife management.
 You can help by getting involved as a volunteer.

-Click here for a Volunteer Enrollment Form, so you can help out at the Owl Brook Hunter Education Center.
+Download, complete and return the Volunteer Enrollment Form, so you can help out at the Owl Brook Hunter Education Center.

 A User-Pay, User-Benefit Program

 Researching, managing and restoring wildlife are funded by your license dollars and by the Federal Aid in Sport Fish and Wildlife Restoration Program.
 Your purchases of hunting equipment, sporting firearms and ammunition make a difference to New Hampshire's wildlife resources and this state's way of life.
 Click here to learn more.